dotnet/docs/docs/machine-learning/tutorials/predict-prices-with-model-builder.md

 ## Create Model Builder Config File

-When first adding Model Builder to the solution it will prompt you to create an **mbconfig** file.
-This file consists of
+When first adding Model Builder to the solution it will prompt you to create an `mbconfig` file.
+The `mbconfig` file keeps track of everything you do in Model Builder to allow you to reopen the session.

 1. In **Solution Explorer**, right-click the *TaxiFarePrediction* project, and select **Add** > **Machine Learning**.
+1. Name the `mbconfig` project **TaxiFarePrediction**, and click the **Add** button.

 ## Choose a scenario

 To train your model, you need to select from the list of available machine learning scenarios provided by Model Builder.
-In this case, the scenario is `Price Prediction`.
+In this case, the scenario is `Value prediction`.

-1. In the scenario step of the Model Builder tool, select *Price Prediction* scenario.
+1. In the scenario step of the Model Builder tool, select *Value prediction* scenario.

+## Select the environment

+Model Builder can run the training on different environments depending on the scenario that was selected.
+Some scenarios can run on your local machine, and others can run on the Azure ML service which will allow you to train with a GPU.

+1. Confirm the `Local (CPU)` item is selected, and click the **Next step** button.

 ## Load the data

 Model Builder accepts data from two sources, a SQL Server database or a local file in csv or tsv format.

-1. In the data step of the Model Builder tool, select *File* from the data source dropdown.
+1. In the data step of the Model Builder tool, select *File* from the data source type selection.
-1. Select the button next to the *Select a file* text box and use File Explorer to browse and select the *taxi-fare-test.csv* in the *Data* directory
+1. Select the **Browse** button next to the text box and use File Explorer to browse and select the *taxi-fare-test.csv* in the *Data* directory
 1. Choose *fare_amount* in the *Column to Predict (Label)* dropdown.
+1. Click the **Advanced data options** link.
-1. Expand the *Input Columns (Features)* dropdown and uncheck the *trip_time_in_secs* column to exclude it as a feature during training.
-Navigate to the train step of the Model Builder tool.
+1. In the **Column settings** tab, select the **Purpose** dropdown for the *trip_time_in_secs* column, and select **Ignore** to exclude it as a feature during training.
+Click the **Save** button to close the dialog.
+1. Click the **Next step** button.

 ## Train the model